goreleaser/nfpm/www/docs/configuration.md

 # Default is extracted from `version` if it is semver compatible.
 epoch: 2

-# Version Release.
-# Default is extracted from `version` if it is semver compatible.
-release: 1

 # Version Prerelease.
 # Default is extracted from `version` if it is semver compatible.
 prerelease: beta1

+# Version Metadata (previously deb.metadata).
+# Default is extracted from `version` if it is semver compatible.
+# Setting metadata might interfere with version comparisons depending on the packager.
+version_metadata: git

+# Version Release.
+release: 1

 # Section.
 section: default